brianglass/anastasis/files/allstscan.md

 1.  **1 Timothy 6,16.**
 2.  **cf. John 12,32.**
 3.  **Psalm 44,15.**
-4.  **The word *kallopoiÃ¯a* is unattested in the lexica.
+4.  **The word *kallopoiïa* is unattested in the lexica.
 It also occurs in the 9<sup>th</sup> Ode of the canon for St Artemios on 20 October, whose author is given as ‘Joseph’.
 The cognate adjective is, however, common and means ‘creating/producing beauty’.
 In the canon for St Artemios the noun refers to the ‘struggles’ of the martyr and the phrase used means something like ‘made lovely by the struggles that create beauty’.
 Here the reference is presumably to God.**
 5.  **There is a problem of text here.
 The *Apostoliki Diakonia* has ‘filled’, while *Phos* has ‘inherited’.
 These differ by only one letter in Greek.
 HTM reads ‘inherited’, which is perhaps the better reading, and takes the final clause to refer to ‘virtues’ rather than ‘mansions’, translating the verb by ‘accomplish’.
 It is difficult, however, to take ‘these’ as referring to the remoter object.**
 6.  **Psalm 44,15.**
 7.  **cf. Isaias 28,16; 1 Peter 2,6; Ephesians 2,20.**